rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 # Millennialism

-Millennialism is a [modern view](index.md) about a future utopian period, usually a thousand years (a literal *millennium*).
+Millennialism is a [modern view](index.md) of a future utopian period, usually a thousand years (a literal *millennium*).
-This is a common view in modern Christian denominations (especially in the west).
+This is a common view in modern Christian denominations (especially amongst protestants).
 We also see echoes of millennialism through western culture, from the supposed "Third Reich" in Nazi Germany to various new age and transcendental utopian movements (e.g., the *age of Aquarius*).
 To be clear, these are not [ancient views](../ancient-views/index.md) although there were traces of this ideology in the ancient world.